 If you have a medical condition that causes you to need an ambulance to get to health-care appointments, your doctor can send a request to Amerigroup.
-Call Member Services at 800-600-4441 (TTY 711) for information about how your doctor can send a request.
+Call Member Services at 800-600-4441 (TTY 711) to learn more about how your doctor can send a request.

-If you need an ambulance for an emergency, your doctor does not need to send a request.
+If you need an ambulance for an emergency, your doctor doesn't need to send a request.